VPN Leak Test

 Displays your HTTP request headers.

-A VPN leak occurs when your device accidentally reveals your real IP address, location, or internet traffic outside of the encrypted VPN tunnel.
-This defeats the primary purpose of using a VPN, which is to hide your identity and protect your privacy online.
+A VPN leak happens when your device accidentally exposes your real IP address, physical location, or even your internet traffic outside of the encrypted VPN tunnel.
+This completely defeats the purpose of using a VPN, which is to protect your online identity and privacy.

-Important: Even with a VPN active, various types of leaks can expose your real identity, location, and Browse activity to third parties, including your ISP, government agencies, and malicious actors.
+Why does it matter?
+Even with a VPN active, various types of leaks can reveal your true identity, location, and Browse habits to third parties like your Internet Service Provider (ISP), government agencies, or malicious attackers.
+Your privacy depends on your VPN being leak-proof.

 IPv6 Leaks

-Why it happens: Your device might be configured to use IPv6 for certain connections, but your VPN only routes IPv4 traffic.
-This creates a "leak" where IPv6 requests go directly to your ISP.
+• How does it happen?
+Your device might be set up to use IPv6, but your VPN only routes IPv4 traffic.
+This creates a "leak" where IPv6 requests go straight to your ISP.

-The risk: Websites can detect your real IPv6 address and determine your actual location, ISP, and potentially identify you personally.
+• The danger: Websites can detect your real IPv6 address, revealing your actual location, ISP, and potentially even your personal identity.

 WebRTC Leaks

-Web Real-Time Communication (WebRTC) is a technology that enables peer-to-peer communication in web browsers.
-However, it can also be exploited to reveal your real IP address.
+• What is it?
+Web Real-Time Communication (WebRTC) allows direct communication within your web browser.
+Unfortunately, it can also be exploited to expose your real IP address.

-How it works: WebRTC uses STUN servers to discover your local and public IP addresses for direct communication.
-Malicious websites can access this information through JavaScript.
+• How does it work?
+WebRTC uses STUN servers to find your local and public IP addresses for direct connections.
+Malicious websites can access this information using simple JavaScript.

-The danger: Even with a VPN active, WebRTC can expose your real IP address, completely bypassing VPN protection.
-This is particularly dangerous because it works silently in the background.
+• The danger: Your real IP can be exposed even with a VPN running, completely bypassing its protection.
+This is especially risky because it often happens silently in the background.

-Did you know?
-WebRTC leaks affect all major browsers including Chrome, Firefox, Safari, and Edge.
-The leak happens at the browser level, not the network level, making it harder to detect.
+• Good to know: WebRTC leaks affect all major browsers, including Chrome, Firefox, Safari, and Edge.
+The leak occurs at the browser level, not the network level.

 DNS Leaks

-Domain Name System (DNS) leaks occurs when your device sends DNS queries outside the VPN tunnel, typically to your ISP's DNS servers instead of your VPN provider's servers.
+• What is it?
+A Domain Name System (DNS) leak occurs when your device sends DNS queries outside the VPN tunnel-typically to your ISP's DNS servers instead of your VPN provider's.

 IP Address Inconsistencies